presidioforts/Assistant-Llama-3.2-1B-Instruct/ai-devops-assistant/docs/api.md

 ## Versioning

 The API uses version prefixes (`/v1/`) to maintain backward compatibility.
 Future versions will be released as `/v2/`, etc.

+## Support

+For issues and questions:
+- Check the main README.md for setup instructions
+- Review the architecture documentation for system details
+- Submit issues on the project repository